caballeroezze/AdventureWorks/README.md

 # Adventure Works Sales Dashboard

-Este repositorio contiene un proyecto de análisis de datos y visualización desarrollado con Power BI.
-El objetivo del proyecto es proporcionar un análisis detallado y visualizaciones interactivas sobre el rendimiento de ventas de la empresa Adventure Works Cycles, facilitando la toma de decisiones estratégicas.
+This repository contains a data analysis and visualization project developed using Power BI.
+The goal of the project is to provide detailed analysis and interactive visualizations of the sales performance of Adventure Works Cycles, enabling strategic decision-making.

-## Archivos en este repositorio
+## Files in This Repository

 ### 1. `DA_Caballero_Caballero_PIM3.pbix`
-- **Descripción**: Archivo de Power BI que incluye:
+- **Description**: Power BI file that includes:
-  - Tablero interactivo con múltiples páginas.
+  - Multi-page interactive dashboard.
-  - Indicadores clave como ingresos, costos, utilidad bruta y utilidad neta.
+  - Key metrics such as revenue, costs, gross profit, and net profit.
-  - Análisis por territorios, períodos de tiempo y categorías de producto.
+  - Analysis by territories, time periods, and product categories.
-- **Propósito**: Brindar una herramienta visual que permita explorar datos financieros y operativos de Adventure Works.
+- **Purpose**: Provides a visual tool to explore Adventure Works' financial and operational data.

 ### 2. `DA_Caballero_Ezequiel_informePIM3.docx`
-- **Descripción**: Documento en Word que detalla:
+- **Description**: Word document detailing:
-  - El desarrollo del modelo de datos y las transformaciones aplicadas.
+  - Development of the data model and applied transformations.
-  - Las medidas calculadas en DAX utilizadas en el informe.
+  - DAX measures used in the report.
-  - Los resultados obtenidos y posibles líneas futuras de análisis.
+  - Obtained results and potential future analysis directions.
-- **Propósito**: Servir como documentación complementaria que explica las decisiones y los procesos detrás del tablero de Power BI.
+- **Purpose**: Serves as supplementary documentation explaining the decisions and processes behind the Power BI dashboard.

 ### 3. `DA_Caballero_Caballero_PIM3.pdf`
-- **Descripción**: Exportación en PDF del tablero de Power BI para una vista rápida del análisis.
+- **Description**: PDF export of the Power BI dashboard for a quick view of the analysis.
-- **Propósito**: Proveer una referencia estática del tablero para presentaciones o revisiones rápidas.
+- **Purpose**: Provides a static reference of the dashboard for presentations or quick reviews.

-## Características del Proyecto
+## Project Features
-- **Modelo de datos optimizado**: Construido con relaciones entre tablas clave como `DimProduct`, `DimSalesTerritory`, y `FactInternetSales`.
+- **Optimized Data Model**: Built with relationships between key tables such as `DimProduct`, `DimSalesTerritory`, and `FactInternetSales`.
-- **Transformaciones en Power Query**: Limpieza y normalización de datos para garantizar consistencia y precisión.
+- **Transformations in Power Query**: Data cleaning and normalization to ensure consistency and accuracy.
-- **Medidas avanzadas en DAX**:
+- **Advanced DAX Measures**:
-  - Indicadores financieros: ingresos, costos, utilidad bruta y neta.
+  - Financial metrics: revenue, costs, gross profit, and net profit.
-  - Variaciones año contra año (YoY) y acumulados del año (YTD).
+  - Year-over-year (YoY) and year-to-date (YTD) variations.
-  - Porcentajes de margen y ratios de costo.
+  - Margin percentages and cost ratios.
-- **Tablero interactivo**: Permite filtrar por territorios, períodos de tiempo y categorías específicas.
+- **Interactive Dashboard**: Allows filtering by territories, time periods, and specific categories.

-## Aplicaciones
+## Applications
-- **Análisis financiero**: Monitoreo de la rentabilidad y costos operativos.
+- **Financial Analysis**: Monitoring profitability and operational costs.
-- **Estrategia de ventas**: Identificación de tendencias de ventas y territorios clave.
+- **Sales Strategy**: Identifying sales trends and key territories.
-- **Optimización de recursos**: Segmentación por productos y promociones para mejorar el rendimiento.
+- **Resource Optimization**: Segmenting products and promotions to enhance performance.

-## Requisitos
+## Requirements
-- **Herramienta requerida**:
+- **Required Tool**:
-  - [Microsoft Power BI Desktop](https://powerbi.microsoft.com/): Para abrir y explorar el archivo `.pbix`.
+  - [Microsoft Power BI Desktop](https://powerbi.microsoft.com/): To open and explore the `.pbix` file.
-- **Conexión de datos**:
+- **Data Connection**:
-  - La base de datos utilizada es `AdventureWorksDW2019` con transformaciones adicionales en Power BI.
+  - The database used is `AdventureWorksDW2019` with additional transformations in Power BI.

-**Nota**: El proyecto se diseñó como parte de una actividad académica para explorar habilidades en análisis de datos y herramientas de visualización.
-Sugerencias y contribuciones son bienvenidas.
+**Note**: This project was designed as part of an academic activity to explore skills in data analysis and visualization tools.
+Suggestions and contributions are welcome.